GeorgePeg/Password_Strength_Checker_using_Python/README.md

     <li class="text-start"><strong>Digits:</strong> <p>The password must have at least one digit (any from 0 to 9).</p></li>
     <li class="text-start"><strong>Spercial Characters:</strong> <p> The password must also have at least one special character (!, % or $ etc.).</p></li>
   </ul><br>
-  The user when typing is able to see or hide the password by clicking the <i class="fa-solid fa-eye" id="eyeIcon"></i> button.
+  The user is also able to see or hide the password he taps by clicking the "eye" button.
 </h5></p>